 - i.
-The maximum total number of units is anticipated to be approximately 172.
-This is a density of approximately 133 dwelling units per acre. - ii.
-Open spaces as defined in Cincinnati Municipal Code § 1401-01-O4 are proposed to include approximately 10,671 sf of "open space", 5,306 sf of "common open space" and 1,728 sf of "private open space." - iii.
+The maximum total number of units is anticipated to be approximately 185.
+This is a density of approximately 143 dwelling units per acre. - ii.
+Open spaces as defined in Cincinnati Municipal Code § 1401-01-O4 are proposed to include approximately 10,600 11,500 sf of "open space", 4,500 10,000 sf of "common open space" and 500 2,500 sf of "private open space."

+- iii.
 The plans for dedicated sidewalks, landscaping, a pool, and on-site green spaces, including rooftop areas, contribute to a pedestrian-friendly and community-oriented environment. - iv.
 Streetscape elements such as street trees, benches, and trash receptacles are intended to be included. - v.
 Final details related to sidewalks, open space calculations, dimensions, and elements in the public right-of-way will be determined at the time of any filing for a Final Development Plan. - i.
 Proposed Landscaping and Buffering.
 Final landscaping and buffering will be determined at the time of any filing for a Final Development Plan; however, we offer the following perspectives.
 Landscaping shall be provided in open space wherever it is possible to sustain plant life and not impede other land uses.
 Buffer planting shall be used, wherever possible, to define public and semi-private to private spaces, including but not limited to the separation between sidewalks and ground floor residential uses. - j.
 Access and Connectivity: The development is strategically located near four bus stops and is less than 0.25 miles from the University of Cincinnati's main campus, offering exceptional accessibility for residents.
-Its proximity to key transit options and the university supports sustainable transportation choices and enhances convenience for students.
+Its proximity to key transit options and the university supports sustainable transportation choices and enhances convenience for students. - k.
+Environmental Considerations: The project will incorporate sustainable design principles to minimize its environmental footprint.
+Energy-efficient systems and environmentally friendly construction practices will be employed to reduce energy consumption and promote sustainability.
+The project will be built to a minimum of LEED silver standards. - 1.
+Exterior Lighting: Final exterior lighting will be determined at the time of any filing for a Final Development Plan; however, we offer the following perspectives.
+All site lighting shall be positioned to effectively and safely illuminate streets and sidewalks.
+Lighting shall be shielded to ensure that light is directed away from adjacent residential properties.
+Proposed exterior lighting and height of lighting will confirm to §1421-39 of the Cincinnati Zoning Code. - m.
+Signage: Final signage will be determined at the time of any filing for a Final Development Plan.
+A signage plan will be submitted with the Final Development Plan and will follow the requirements of Section §1427 of the Cincinnati Zoning Code as a residential multi-family building.